tee3/homedir/README.md

 C:\> python install
 ```

+## Support for sensitive information

+Each supported feature provides `local`, `machine`, or `user`-specific
+files for configuration local to a particular machine or user that is
+not appropriate to put on a public server.
+This includes things like
+names, email addresses, keys, certificates, and other sensitive
+information.

+## support for `bash`

+This contains support for the Bourne Again Shell (Bash) by including
+`~/.bash_profile`, `~/.bashrc`, `~/.bash_logout`, and
+`~/.bashrc.local` files.

+The configuration system generates a `~/.bashrc.local` file for local
+configuration.
+It is initially empty.

 ## support for `cmd`

 This contains some minimal support for `cmd` such that HOME is set